jay7x/puppet-vaultbot/REFERENCE.md

 Data type: `Optional[String[1]]`

-The address of the Vault server expressed as a URL and port (default: http://127.0.0.1:8200).
+The address of the Vault server expressed as a URL and port.

 Default value: ``undef``